 ENGL 105 Grammar & Communication • 5 Cr.

 Provides an analytical overview of English grammar and sentence patterns, with emphasis on how language creates meaning.
-Students learn to clarify and control their own writing and understand the basic grammatical structures of foreign languages.
+Students learn to clarify and control their own writing and understand various grammatical structures of English.
 Prerequisite: Placement by assessment; or ENGL 092 or 093 with a C- or better.